Here is a basic overview of the NVC dance floor. Go here for an easy online course by Joel Young on the NVC Dance Floor and the Empathy cards.

 “I would like you to listen to me for 5 minutes while I get my thoughts out.”

 These are requests – not demands.
-If you are not really asking.
-Don’t ask – go back inside and see why this feels so strong that you cannot make it as a genuine request.
+If you are not genuinely asking, don’t ask – go back inside and see why this feels so strong that you cannot make it as a genuine request.
 If you can’t bear hearing ‘No.’ in response to your ‘request’ then it’s not really a request!

 —-

-Have a look here for some cards you can use that help this process.
+Have a look here for some cards you can use to help this process.